 Why do you get foot pain?

-There are plenty reasons for foot pain but the main reasons are an sedentary lifestyle, shoes that are too tight and too much exercise.
+There are plenty of reasons to foot pain but the main reasons are a sedentary lifestyle, shoes that are too tight and too much exercise.

 A sedentary lifestyle is one of the biggest threat to human health.
 The body is created to move and if it doesn't get the activity it needs it'll signaling pain.